danielroich/ID-disentanglement-Pytorch/README.md

 Pytorch implementation of the paper *Face Identity Disentanglement via Latent Space Mapping* for both training and evaluation, with StyleGAN 2.
 - Paper: https://arxiv.org/abs/2005.07728
 - Official TensorFlow Implementation: https://github.com/YotamNitzan/ID-disentanglement
+- Important: this implementation does not follow the exact same architecture of the original paper.
+See changes below

+## Changes from original paper
+- instead of using a Discriminator loss for the mapper.
+We have used several other losses such as:
+    - LPIPS Loss (The Unreasonable Effectiveness of Deep Features as a Perceptual Metric, Zhang el al, 2018)
+    - MSE Loss
+    - Different ID Loss
+    - Different landmark detector
+- The reason for those changes resides in the fact that the training procedure with Discriminator is often hard and does not converge.
+We have found that replacing the Discriminator with LPIPS and MSE losses we can achieve the same result.
+Nevertheless, our code supports training with a discriminator which can be activated using the configuration.
+- The other changes are due to better Recognition models that have developed since the original paper was published

 ## Setup